wp-plugins/search-engine/readme.txt

 == Roadmap ==

-= 0.5.1 =
+= 0.6.0 =
+* AND / OR / "Exact Phrase" multi-combination Support
 * Search Settings - Setup/control multiple searches on your site
 * Negative Keyword Matching using -word Format
-* View Search Logs - View queries recently typed, how long it took them to process, and how many results were returned
 * Cronjob Groups - Ability to run multiple templates at a time based on Cronjob Group in cronjob.php
 * Integration with wp_cron - Option to enable a template to rerun on it's own - like magic!
 * View Index Logs - View statistics from indexing like Links Not Found, Links Redirected, etc